Trump mocks Macron’s aviator sunglasses during Davos speech: ‘What the hell happened’

 Trump mocks Macron’s aviator sunglasses during Davos speech: ‘What the hell happened?’

-French president drew attention for wearing striking pair of blue aviators during Davos speech
+French president drew attention for wearing pair of blue aviators while addressing delegates on Tuesday

-Donald Trump has mocked Emmanuel Macron’s striking aviator sunglasses during his rambling speech at Davos, joking “what the hell happened?” about the French President.
+Donald Trump has mocked Emmanuel Macron’s sunglasses during his rambling speech at Davos, joking, “what the hell happened?” regarding the French president’s appearance.

+Later on, his office said the choice to wear sunglasses during his speech, which took place indoors, was to protect his eyes because of a burst blood vessel.

-As Donald Trump addressed the forum on Wednesday, he took aim at the French president’s eye condition and “his beautiful sunglasses”.
+As Mr Trump addressed the forum on Wednesday, he took aim at the French president’s eye condition and “those beautiful sunglasses”.

 “What the hell happened?”
 He added to laughter from the audience, before commending Mr Macron for acting “tough” in their previous meeting as they discussed drug prices.

-He said he had threatened Macron with additional tariffs over the disagreements on drug prices.
+Mr Trump said he had threatened the French president with additional tariffs as his country had refused to raise drug prices.

+“If you don’t, I’m putting a 25 per cent tariff on everything you’re selling to the United States, I’m putting a 100 per cent tariff on your wines and champagnes,” he told the audience at Davos, before asserting that France had been “screwing” the United States for three decades.

+France’s relationship with the US has become strained as European leaders have pushed back with the United States’ plans to acquire Greenland.

 Join our commenting forum